 Enter the drone!
-Due to the drastic improvements with battery technology in recent years, drones have gained popularity.
-These small radio controlled multi-copters are now able to carry the extra weight of a small HD camera.
+Due to the drastic improvements in battery technology in recent years, drones have gained popularity.
+These small radio-controlled multi-copters are now able to carry the extra weight of a small HD camera.
 Also with a built-in GPS computer chip they fly to specific coordinates, hold position, and take HD video or HD photos.
+In most cases the pilot can let go of the controls and the drone will maintain it’s position, correcting itself for wind and staying just where they left it!
 This means that those tall or steep roofs can now be viewed from the air at a cost equal or lower than what it costs to hire a roofer.

 |$160||Roof Drone Inspection (no measurements)|

 |$175||Roof Drone Inspection with EagleView report and measurements **Most popular**|

 |$300||Property Drone Inspection with EagleView report and measurements|

 Each roof inspection includes a minimum of 10 photos with no limit on the total.
 This inspection will include broad views of all slopes and close up views of any damage.
 If measurements are requested, we simply add in an EagleView report with satellite imagery and their measurements.
 Neither the drone nor the drone pilot measures the roof.